ferrouswheel/tenet/README.md

 - use bonjour/avahi/mdns to announce a a service joel-tenet.local or something similar. show a login key on cell phone, and pair.
-- one problem is we can’t use https without having a self-signed certificate.
+- one problem is we can’t use https without having a self-signed certificate so if only sensible on trusted wifi networks.

 ## Account Creation Flow